 Then the year starts, you get new demands from your job for the New Year, getting involved in the flow of everyday life suddenly your affirmations are in the dust heap and not achieved.

 So this year, do something easier that will actually bring results.
 I challenge you to create affirmations instead of resolutions.

 An affirmation is creating a statement about how your life will be in the future.
 The statement needs to be in the present time, and fairly short so you can memorize it like a mantra.
 It is explained to me that it is like creating a room to walk into it.
 If you haven’t done affirmations before, now is the best time to start!

 Some rules about writing affirmations.

-Make sure that you set the affirmation in real time.
+- Make sure that you set the affirmation in real-time.
 Many people have things they are going to do “someday”.
-Plant it in real time like it has already happened, or you create the bridge for it to happen.
+Plant it in real-time as it has already happened, or you create the bridge for it to happen.